 One important thing to remember during the difficult situation you may be going through – it’s just as important to take good care of the caregiver as it is to provide loving care for your elderly parents.
 I love to encourage you through the days with fun posts like Caring for Elderly Parents Is Easier if You Make Sure You Are Also Caring for the Caregiver, along with more serious words of encouragement such as, Comforting and Encouraging Bible Verses for Caregivers Dealing with Grief Issues.

 For some more encouraging resources to help those of us in and out of the Sandwich Generation with caring for elderly parents, including stroke patients, check out this new to me book, The Comfort of Home, along with one I’ve suggested before – The Complete Eldercare Planner by Joy Loverde.
 And there’s even a video to help your family as you help care for your beloved stroke patients, Stroke Recovery – Taking Back Our Lives, which you can purchase or rent.
 In it, you’ll hear 60 minutes of other patients, of all ages, describe how they felt while the stroke happened and during their recovery period, as well as advice, and helpful information also given by stroke survivors, along with caregivers, family, friends, doctors, and other health professionals.
 Click here and select to see the preview.

-Also, if you have any suggestions for helping our aging parents or other relatives through the stroke recovery period, we'd love to hear them!
+Also, if you have any suggestions for helping our aging parents or other relatives through the stroke recovery period, we’d love to hear them!
 And if you missed part 1 – Help for The Family Caring for Elderly Parents Who Are Stroke Patients, just click here.
-In fact, you can find links to the entire series on caring for elderly parents after having a stroke by clicking here.